typicalmoods/grupo_7_petopia/README.md

 - Logout: `POST /api/v1/users/logout`
 - Update: `PATCH /api/v1/users/{id}`

+### Products
+- Get product by id: `GET /api/v1/products/{id}`
+- Get all products: `GET /api/v1/products`

+### Carts
+- Get cart by id: `GET /api/v1/carts/{id}`
+- Get all carts: `GET /api/v1/carts`
+- Create carts: `POST /api/v1/carts`

 ### Health Check
 - Health: `GET /health`

 ## Database Migrations
 - Migrations are managed using Flyway.
-- Migration scripts are located in migrations.
+- Migration scripts are located in `database/migrations`.
-- Rollback scripts are located in rollback.
+- Rollback scripts are located in `database/rollback`.

+## Setup mocked data
+- There is a utility script to create initial data for the products table in database.
+- This utility is located in: `database/import_data`.
+- Initial data values are stored in file `products_csv`.
+- To use it, you must run service `import_data` in `docker-compose.yml`.

 ## Environment Variables
 The following environment variables are used in the project: